bosco-utilityapi/docker-flask-demo/README.md

 ### List Containers

-To see all your running Docker containers:
+To see your running Docker containers:

     $ docker container ls
     CONTAINER ID    IMAGE       COMMAND             CREATED         STATUS          PORTS                   NAMES da9aabbbb93b    env_vars    "python app.py"     4 minutes ago   Up 5 minutes    0.0.0.0:8000->8000/tcp  env_vars_app

+To see *ALL* your Docker containers, including those that are not running, add the `--all` options:

+    $ docker container ls --all

+### Access Bash Shell in a Container

+Since this Docker image was created with a bash shell, you can login to it with:

+    $ docker exec -u root -it env_vars_app bash root@host:/#

+Use the exit command (or ^d) to return to your host:

+    root@host:/# exit
+    exit

 ### Stop a Container